anshika10082002/Product-management/README.md

 ```

 ## GET /user/:userId/profile (Authentication required)
-- Allow an user to fetch details of their profile.
+- Endpoint: /user/:userId/profile
+- Method: GET

-- Make sure that userId in url param and in token is same
+- userId in url param and in token is same
 - __Response format__
-  - _**On success**_ - Return HTTP status 200 and returns the user document.
-The response should be a JSON object like [this](#successful-response-structure)
+  - _**On success**_ - Returning HTTP status 200 with user document.
-  - _**On error**_ - Return a suitable error message with a valid HTTP status code.
-The response should be a JSON object like [this](#error-response-structure)
+  - _**On error**_ - Returning a suitable error message with a valid HTTP status code.
 ```yaml
 {
     "status": true,